 How to make The Best Cherry Pie Recipe with Homemade Filling

 Homemade Cherry Pie Filling is quick and easy to make.
 It’s as simple as adding the ingredients to a sauce pan, simmering it for 5 minutes, and letting it cool.
 But the results are SO MUCH BETTER then canned.

 If you are in a hurry, you can place your pie filling in the freezer for 15-20 minutes to cool it faster.
-The day I made the pie in the pictures, I was in a bit of a rush to take the finished pie to my husbands birthday party, (told you he loves cherry pie!) and didn’t cool my filling as much as I usually do.
+The day I made the pie in the pictures, I was in a bit of a rush to take the finished pie to my daughter’s birthday party, (told you she loves cherry pie!) and didn’t cool my filling as much as I usually do.
 Your pie will still bake up perfect, but the heat from the filling makes creating the lattice strips more difficult then it has to be as the crust get extremely soft while you are working with it.

 Begin by placing the bottom crust in a 9″ pie pan.
 Wait to trim the edges of the crust until the lattice is complete.

 Roll the second crust out on a counter dusted with flour.
 Use a pizza cutter to cut 3/4″ strips.
 You can use a ruler if you are particular, but as long as they are basically the same width, they will be look great.

 With a 3/4″ crust strip, I use ten strips, five each direction.
 Either weave them so they overlap each other in a lattice, or if that seems too complicated, you can place half the strips going one direction and top that with the other half going the other direction.

 Pinch the edges of the bottom crust together with the edges of the top lattice strips.
 Brush the strips with a egg/water wash and sprinkle with sugar.

 After baking, let your pie cool almost to room temperature before serving to ensure the pie holds together well.
 Serve with vanilla ice cream or whipped cream if desired.